Longwood visits North Carolina Central after Slack’s 32-point game - WTOP News

 Durham, North Carolina; Saturday, 2 p.m.
 EST

-BOTTOM LINE: North Carolina Central takes on Longwood after Jae Slack scored 32 points in North Carolina Central’s 96-62 win over the Mid-Atlantic Christian Mustangs.
+BOTTOM LINE: North Carolina Central hosts Longwood after Jae Slack scored 32 points in North Carolina Central’s 96-62 win over the Mid-Atlantic Christian Mustangs.

-The Eagles have gone 4-1 at home.
-North Carolina Central is third in the MEAC scoring 72.7 points while shooting 41.4% from the field.
+The Eagles are 4-1 on their home court.
+North Carolina Central ranks fourth in the MEAC with 21.2 defensive rebounds per game led by Khouri Carvey averaging 3.9.

 The Lancers are 1-4 on the road.
-Longwood has a 3-3 record in games decided by at least 10 points.
+Longwood is fifth in the Big South with 22.9 defensive rebounds per game led by Johan Nziemi averaging 4.5.

-TOP PERFORMERS: Gage Lattimore is scoring 19.0 points per game and averaging 3.7 rebounds for the Eagles.
-Khouri Carvey is averaging 13.9 points and 5.6 rebounds over the last 10 games.
+TOP PERFORMERS: Carvey is averaging 14.1 points and 6.5 rebounds for the Eagles.
+Gage Lattimore is averaging 3.0 made 3-pointers over the last 10 games.

-Redd Thompson is shooting 38.3% from beyond the arc with 1.4 made 3-pointers per game for the Lancers, while averaging 9.1 points.
-Elijah Tucker is averaging 12.3 points over the past 10 games.
+Redd Thompson averages 1.4 made 3-pointers per game for the Lancers, scoring 9.1 points while shooting 38.3% from beyond the arc.
+Elijah Tucker is shooting 67.6% and averaging 12.3 points over the past 10 games.

 LAST 10 GAMES: Eagles: 4-6, averaging 76.3 points, 31.5 rebounds, 16.1 assists, 10.8 steals and 3.8 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 74.3 points per game.